-Server profiles
+Server profile

 HPE Synergy Composable Infrastructure using HPE Virtual Connect provides the construct of a server profile.
-A server profile allows a suite of configuration parameters including network and storage connectivity, BIOS tuning, boot order configuration, local storage configuration and applied programmatically to compute resources.
-These templates are the key to deliver the "infrastructure-as-code" capabilities of the HPE Synergy platform.
+A server profile allows a suite of configuration parameters including network and storage connectivity, BIOS tuning, boot order configuration, local storage configuration applied programmatically to compute resources.
+These features along with firmware upgrade, iLO updates, and BIOS settings updates are automated and are controlled by input files by the user.
+These templates are key to deliver the "infrastructure-as-code" capabilities of the HPE Synergy platform.
 For the purpose of this solution, a single template was created that was applied to all OpenShift worker compute modules.